 Why is my peanut brittle too hard?

-Why isn’t my brittle peanut brittle recipe soft?
 The most likely reason your peanut brittle got too hard is because the cooking temperature was too high.
-It’s important to use a candy thermometer when making peanut brittle to get the right temperature for the correct consistency.

 Why did my peanut brittle not get hard?

 A homemade peanut brittle recipe can get sticky and stay a softer texture if you do not cook it long enough at the right temperature.
-Peanut brittle must reach a “hard crack stage” during the cooking.
-That’s why it’s important to use a candy thermometer for peanut brittle recipes.

 How do you keep peanut brittle from getting sticky?

 Peanut brittle must be stored properly or it will become sticky.
-Do not store peanut brittle in the refrigerator.
-Store peanut brittle in airtight containers away from moisture.

 You can make macadamia nut brittle, peanut brittle with pretzels recipe, or use items like pistachios, cashews, or even sesame seeds in their brittle!
 If you want to try it, just substitute them for the peanuts and make a no peanut brittle recipe!